ysyk2021/the-career-development-mindset-for-diversity-and-inclusion-building-empathy-and-connection-for/src/chapter-3-1.md

-# Strategies for Developing Empathy and Connection with Colleagues and Customers

 In this chapter, we will explore various strategies that can help individuals foster empathy and connection with their colleagues and customers.
 By developing these crucial skills, professionals can enhance their interpersonal relationships, create inclusive work environments, and drive professional growth.